Bchass/Skyscrapers/README.md

 # Skyscrapers

-A project for class explaining a story from childhood.
+A project for class depecting a story from childhood through abstract concepts.

 -------